status-im/pm/notes/transcript10.md

 35:00 - 36:00

-Hester: It's pretty basic but now that we've scoped the design work for at least most of the swarms I've decided to give you a quick snapshot of the current allocation by team, looking at Core, Andrey is the key context for Core, under core there are two swarms currently.
-Polish/Onboarding/Patient Zero which Andrey is also working on and Network Incentivation which Andrey is also working on.
+Hester: It's pretty basic but now that we've scoped the design work for at least most of the swarms I've decided to give you a quick snapshot of the current allocation by team, looking at Core, Andrei is the key context for Core, under core there are two swarms currently.
+Polish/Onboarding/Patient Zero which Andrei is also working on and Network Incentivation which Andrei is also working on.
 Then similar story for Chat where Maciej is the key contact for the team.
 Roughly three swarms connected to that although Sticker market is also dapp so it's not necessarily one on one but the swarms that Maciej is responsible for at the moment is Sticker Market, Tribute to Talk and Anti-Spam.
 For Dapps/Browser story changes slightly as the team contact is and will remain to be Denis who's been working on browser and dapps a lot up until now.

 36:00 - 37:00

-Hester: Specifically for the dapp store swarm and going into Teller network later, Andrey will be the contact for now.
+Hester: Specifically for the dapp store swarm and going into Teller network later, Andrei will be the contact for now.
 Under Embark because it's a little difficult to connect the swarms to individual teams, for Teller Network the key contact is Denis.
 There are some other activities going on always that demand the designer's attention but for now the ones that you see on the right are a little bit deep prioritized.
 There might be time maybe an hour or so every now and then but they're not priority for now as the designers are primarily focused on the white paper use cases.

 37:00 - 38:00